mrprestegaard/NLP-Address-Matcher/README.md

 # NLP-Address-Matcher

-## Overview (still in testing)
+## Overview (still in testing--this is not a working product yet!!)
 NLP-Address-Matcher is (hopefully) going to be a Python-based tool designed to standardize and parse address data efficiently.
-It extracts relevant components from raw, unstructured address inputs and prepares them for automated client/account matching and validation.
+It extracts relevant components from raw, unstructured address inputs and prepares them for automated client matching and validation.
 The project leverages a combination of regex-based transformations, predefined mappings (USPS standardizations), and structured parsing techniques to improve address normalization and matching accuracy.

 ## Features
 - **Standardizes Address Components:** Converts common variations and abbreviations into a consistent format.